jpbempel/jpbempel.github.io/_posts/jvm-debug-symbols.md

 SourceFile: "LineNumbers.java"
 ```

-We now know that the source filename is `LineNumbers.java`, and for each method we have `LineNumberTable` and `LocalVariableTable`
+We now know that the source filename is `LineNumbers.java`, and for each method we have `LineNumberTable` and `LocalVariableTable` mappings

 ### sizes
 What is the impact on the classfile size: